This 2 day conference at the University of Birmingham will highlight recent research about James Watt. Friday evening to Sunday afternoon.

 FULLY BOOKED.
 ADDITIONAL TOUR AT 11 AM.
 James Watt was one of the first Wardens of the Birmingham Assay Office, established in 1773.
 To celebrate Watt 2019 the Assay Office is opening the doors to its important private collections.

 FULLY BOOKED Join the friends of St Mary’s church and discover the stories behind its many memorials, including a large statue of James Watt.

-Geology was one of James Watt’s many interests and he went on excursions to the Lickeys.
-This walk will follow in his footsteps and explores the geology of these popular hills.
+Geology was one of James Watt’s many interests and letters about the Lickey Hills are in the Watt archive.
+This walk will explore the geology of these much loved hills.

 Make your way to the Science Museum, London, for a guided tour of Watt’s Workshop filled with over 8000 original objects dating back to Watt’s time.